mr1716/Elastic-Certified-Engineer-Exam-8.1/Cluster_Management.md

 </details>
 <hr>
+# Bonus below!
+Not part of the 8.1 exam topics!
 # Define role-based access control using Elasticsearch Security

 >  :warning: :warning: :warning: IMPORTANT NOTE: from here on it is assumed you have a working kibana node to work from the "development console" and that you have imported the sample data.